campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

   <span class="titleImageCaption text--secondary">*Xenoblade Chronicles 3* devotes way too much time to its side characters.
 Some could call it "world-building", but given how uninteresting they are, I'd call it "filler".</span>
 </div>

 Part of the problem, I think, is that <span class="spoiler">most of the events integral to *Xenoblade Chronicles 3*'s plot have *already happened* by the time the player picks up a controller.
-Noah has already impregnated Mio a bunch of times and succumbed to the dark side, Melia and Nia have already constructed Origin and left to take naps, and Consul Z has already set his plan in motion for "the endless now".</span>
+Noah has already impregnated Mio and succumbed to the dark side, Melia and Nia have already constructed Origin and left to take naps, and Consul Z has already set his plan in motion for "the endless now".</span>

-One of the hardest challenges for a story that is centered around <span class="spoiler">death and rebirth is that, when the story mostly focuses on the past, it doesn't leave a lot of room for the present.
-Zelda: Breath of the Wild shares this issue with *Xenoblade Chronicles 3* in that the player isn't an active agent for most of the story's narrative events.</span> So, instead of being an active participant in major plot events, this game makes players wait on the sidelines until the dust has settled, making the player feel disconnected from the narrative's progression.
+One of the hardest challenges for a story that is focused on <span class="spoiler">the past lives of its characters is that, when the story mostly focuses on the past, it doesn't leave a lot of room for the present. *Zelda: Breath of the Wild* shares this issue with *Xenoblade Chronicles 3* in that the player isn't an active agent for most of the story's narrative events.</span> So, instead of being an active participant in major plot events, *Xenoblade Chronicles 3* has player wait on the sidelines until the dust has settled, making them feel disconnected from the narrative's progression.

 For example, Ethel and Cammuravi supposedly have a long, storied rivalry?
 Supposedly, Crys was incredibly inspiring to Noah when he was younger?
 Supposedly, everybody has always loved Joran?
 Really?

 I don't care how many sepia-toned flashbacks the game throws at me: telling an audience to care about characters, but not spending the time or effort to develop those relationships organically, is a terrible way to tell a story.

 This is why *Xenoblade Chronicles 3*'s length is so baffling to me: it clearly has no problem asking the player to spend 60+ hours on it.
-But in return, the player has practically nothing to show for it, narratively speaking, at the game's conclusion.
+But in return, the player has practically nothing to show for it, narratively speaking, by the game's conclusion.

 I won't even get into the number of plot threads that the game's ending never addresses (i.e. *who*, exactly, is Riku?).
 I sincerely hope that this is due to a rushed development process, rather than a ploy to get players to buy additional DLC down the line.

 ### An Anti-Climactic Conclusion
-On one final note, as a Xenoblade series fan, I can't help but mention how disappointing *Xenoblade Chronicles 3*'s ending is.
+On one final note, as a *Xenoblade* series fan, I can't help but mention how disappointing *Xenoblade Chronicles 3*'s ending is.
 I'll admit that this criticism isn't relevant for those that haven't played Xenoblade Chronicles 1 or 2, but I think it deserves to be said.

 Xenoblade Chronicles 1 ended with a huge, earth-shattering twist that <span class="spoiler">recontextualized</span> its entire plot.
-Similarly, Xenoblade 2 <span class="spoiler"> obscured its connection to its predecessor until the very end, </span> greatly expanding on the series' lore and providing major contextual twists of its own.
+Similarly, Xenoblade 2 <span class="spoiler"> obscured its connection to its predecessor until the very end, greatly expanding on the series' lore and providing major contextual twists of its own.</span>

 <div class="imageContainer">
   <img :src="'/xc2.jpg'"/>